alexmacarthur/wp-complete-open-graph/README.md

 * Add feature to force all fallback settings at once.
 * Improve image filtering to prevent potential bugs.

+#### 3.2.1
+* Fix bug pulling Open Graph data from first post on any archive page; instead, it falls back to global settings.
+* Slightly improve efficiency of generating Open Graph markup for each page.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.